danisztls/dotfiles/README.md

 - [capitaine-cursors](https://github.com/keeferrourke/capitaine-cursors)

 #### Is it worth the time?
 Sometimes but not always.
-Those hacks save time put also take time.
+Those hacks save time put also took me a lot of time to discover, create, test and improve.

 ![xkcd: Is It Worth the Time?](https://github.com/danisztls/dotfiles/raw/main/assets/is-it-worth-the-time.png) — [Randall Munroe](https://xkcd.com/1205/)

 #### What is the license?
 My own code is under MIT license but components may be under other licenses.

+#### Any caveats?
+Some things might not work unless you have the same programs and versions that I'm currently using.

+Some configs are personal and is a good idea to check before using.
+As an example I have my public PGP key set on Git config.

+Zinit will not work unless you have priorly established a SSH handshake with Github due to SSH being forced over HTTPS on Git config.

 ## Extra
 #### Backup